CooperElektrik/KT.bat/README.md

 # KT.bat
 A collection of Windows batchfile scripts to automate the process of setting up and running Kohya LoRA trainer.

-Supports SD 1.5 and 2.X training.
-SDXL support coming soon.
+Supports SD 1.5, 2.X, and SDXL training.

 # How to use
 The main script (`start-train.bat`) assumes the existence of an already set up clone of Kohya's repo, a checkpoint model it can use, and .png/jpg images with their accompanying .txt tag files.
 Also paths shouldn't have spaces in them.